 High Performers are More Likely to Effectively Integrate Data, Analyze Behavior and Engage Customers Across Channels

 Effectively integrating, analyzing and acting on journey data is the foundation of a successful customer journey management program.
-Leveraging a journey-based approach enables high performers to become more effective in three major areas of CX: data integration, journey analysis and orchestration.
+Leveraging a journey-based approach enables high performers to become more effective in three major areas of CX: data integration, journey analysis and customer journey orchestration.

 High performers are 7 to 8 times more likely to be effective at integrating data into a single view of the customer, analyzing customer interactions across channels and engaging customers with personalized cross-channel experiences.